part-os/core-python/CONTRIBUTING.md

 ## Supported Versions

 We support all current supported versions of Python.
 When introducing new dependencies or syntax, please ensure they are available and function correctly across all supported Python versions.
 If code requires version-specific logic, use clear and well-documented conditional statements.
 Please verify changes using the test suite in each supported Python environment.

 ## Testing

 - All new features and bugfixes must include tests.
-- We use [pytest](https://docs.pytest.org/) for testing.
+- We use the python `unittest` module for testing to avoid additional dependencies.
 Add your tests in the `tests/` directory.
 - Ensure your code passes all tests before submitting a PR:
   ```
-  pytest
+  python3 -m unittest
   ```
 - We expect **100% test coverage** for new code (exceptions may be discussed in PRs).